 Philippine Groundwater Outlook or PHIGO

 Groundwater monitoring is critical in ensuring water quality and quantity in every region.
-This is an essential component in environmental information system and decision making.
+This is an essential component in environmental information systems and decision-making.
 The fact that water is one of our primary needs, the Philippine Groundwater Outlook or PhiGO Project of the Ateneo de Manila University has set underway.

-The project intends to develop near-real time groundwater monitoring system that measures the following parameters:
+The project intends to develop a near-real-time groundwater monitoring system that measures the following parameters: